Ellen G. White lived from 1827 to 1915, she

 God has warned us about false prophets

-stealing the words of others as if they were
+who steal the words of other people as if

 Jeremiah 23:30 says,